-The UK Event Wellbeing campaign drew to close last week with a number of players in the industry committing to take action to regarding the wellbeing of the event professionals.
+The UK Event Wellbeing campaign drew to close last week with many players in the industry committing to take action for the wellbeing of the event professionals.

-The concern is based on appalling statistics.
+The concern is based on shocking statistics.
 One in three event professionals will suffer from an episode of mental ill health at some point in their lives and careers, a research by UK Event Wellbeing Week showed.
-The study also revealed that 75 per cent of responders cited workload and responsibilities as the main cause of their current stress levels.
+The study also revealed that 75 per cent of responders cited workload and responsibilities as the primary cause of their current stress levels.